kent-map/kent/nesbit/nesbit-river-medway.md

 <param ve-image url="https://stor.artstor.org/stor/ae0662fc-e1a2-43a1-8382-71def7414a5c" label="The Medway at Tonbridge">

 Long passages in _The Incredible Honeymoon_ (1921) and _Salome and the Head_ (1909) two of Nesbit’s novels for adults, describe the river’s beauty.
 In _Salome and the Head_, she wrote:
+<br><br>
 The Medway just above the Anchor (at Yalding, Kent) is a river of dreams.
 The grey and green of willows and alders mirror themselves in the still water in images hardly less solid-seeming than their living realities.
 There is pink loosestrife there, and meadow-sweet creamy and fragrant, forget- me-nots wet and blue, and a tangle of green weeds and leaves and stems that only botanists know the names of.

 Nesbit stayed in several of the pubs and inns that punctuated the river- bank.
 The real Anchor, which has been renamed the Boathouse, is a quaint fourteenth-century pub that stands just across the river from the medieval Twyford Bridge and weir.
 In _The Englishman’s Country_ (1945), poet and nature writer Walter James Turner described the Anchor as a ‘beautiful inn with its nooks and corners answering no particular scheme of architecture’.
 Its origin was as a bargeman’s inn, but it became ‘a favourite anchorage for anglers, who have miles of water, swift or slow to yield them sport’.

 In _Salome and the Head_, Nesbit wrote:
 <br><br>